Credit Freezes, Equilibrium Multiplicity, and Optimal Bailouts in Financial Networks: Abstract

 \section{Abstract}

-We analyze how interdependencies between organizations in financial networks can lead to multiple possible equilibrium outcomes.
-A multiplicity arises if and only if there exists a certain type of dependency cycle in the network that allows for self-fulfilling chains of defaults.
-We provide necessary and sufficient conditions for banks' solvency in any equilibrium.
-Building on these conditions, we characterize the minimum bailout payments needed to ensure systemic solvency, as well as how solvency can be ensured by guaranteeing a specific set of debt payments.
-Bailout injections needed to eliminate self-fulfilling cycles of defaults (credit freezes) are fully recoverable, while those needed to prevent cascading defaults outside of cycles are not.
-We show that the minimum bailout problem is computationally hard, but provide an upper bound on optimal payments and show that the problem has intuitive solutions in specific network structures such as those with disjoint cycles or a core-periphery structure.
+We analyze how interdependencies in financial networks can lead to self-fulfilling insolvencies and multiple possible equilibrium outcomes.
+We show that multiplicity arises if and only if there exists a certain type of dependency cycle in the network, and characterize banks' defaults in any equilibrium.
+We use this analysis to show that finding the cheapest bailout policy that prevents self-fulfilling insolvencies is computationally hard (and hard to approximate), but that the problem has intuitive solutions in specific network structures.
+Bailouts have an indirect value as making a bank solvent improves its creditors' balance sheets and reduces their bailout costs.
+We show that an algorithm that leverages these indirect benefits ensures systemic solvency at a cost that never exceeds half of the overall shortfall.
+In core-periphery networks, it is often optimal to bail out peripheral banks first as opposed to targeting core banks directly.

 \textsc{JEL Classification Codes:} D85, F15, F34, F36, F65, G15, G32, G33, G38